seamplex/feenox/doc/sds.md

 $$

 where~$A=0.002$, $B=0.003$, $C=0.004$ and~$D=0.76$.
-The reference results are the temperature at points O and D and the displacements at points A and D (@tab:parallelepiped} (table~\ref{tab:reference}).
+The reference results are the temperature at points O and D and the displacements at points A and D (@tbl:parallelepiped}.

 Point |  Unknown  |  Reference value
 :----:|:---------:|:---------------------